[Coronavirus] EU Commission's Covid-19 expert offers bleak outlook

 Piot was speaking alongside, and via video conference, European Commission president Ursula von der Leyen.

-He pointed out there are 11 vaccines are currently in clinical trials.
+He pointed out there are 11 vaccines currently in clinical trials.

-"I am quite hopeful that by the end of the year we will know how affective some of these vaccines will be," he said.
+"I am quite hopeful that by the end of the year we will know how effective some of these vaccines will be," he said.

 But any vaccine will first need to go through extensive testing for safety, involving clinical trials of possibly up to 100,000 people.